-At this time, the artist already went back to Germany and lived in Berlin.
-There he led a life as a dandy and moved not only in the art scene but also in salons, bars and nightclubs.
+At this time, the artist went back to Germany and lived in Berlin.
+There he led a life as a dandy and moved not only in the art scene but also in salons, bars, and nightclubs.

 The people who surrounded him became his models.
-One of them was Sonja which he painted her portrait in 1928, this work embodied the modern women.
-An urban beauty that also commands distance in its fine frosty coolness.
+One of them was Sonja whom he painted in 1928.
+This work embodied the modern woman; an urban beauty that also commands distance in her fine frosty coolness.
 Her big eyes stare into emptiness and reveal her inner feelings.
-In this period, eyes should become the centre of Christian Schad’s paintings.
+In this period, eyes became the center of Christian Schad’s paintings.

 But the artist’s work also became more and more sexually explicit as shown in the painting “Two girls” of two masturbating women.
 He later explained that it was the young woman’s slender appearance that inspired him to paint her masturbating.
 The second woman in the background he painted without a real model.